ThatBlockyPenguin/EMLI/doc/unstable.md

 Unstable
 ========

 Unstable features are being considered for deprecation.
 If EMC flags up an unstable feature in your code, be warned that it may be marked as deprecated at any time.
+This could be in the next major or minor version.

 <br>